 Next steps for employers

 If this panel discussion has raised questions about how your organisation will implement the new legislation, or inspired you to start thinking about offering flexible working even before Day One, we can help.
-You can find out more about the support we can provide on our website, including a diagnostic review of your readiness for the legislation, training for your HR teams and line managers, and an introduction to our team at Timewise Jobs, who are experts on flexible hiring.
+You can find out more about the support we can provide on our website, including a diagnostic review of your readiness for the legislation, and training for your HR teams and line managers.

 Watch the Timewise Day One Flex webinar below: